Peec AI Alternatives in 2026

 If you like Peec AI's approach but want to spend less on the same monitoring job, three platforms cover as many or more AI search engines for less than Peec AI's Starter price.

-Otterly starts at $29/month and tracks 6 AI platforms: ChatGPT, Perplexity, Google AI Overviews, Google AI Mode, Gemini, and Copilot.
+Otterly starts at $29/month and tracks 4 base AI platforms: ChatGPT, Perplexity, Google AI Overviews, and Copilot (Gemini, Google AI Mode, and Claude are paid add-ons).
 It earned Gartner Cool Vendor recognition and includes a GEO audit tool and link citation tracking.
-At $29/month it covers more engines than Peec AI's Starter does at that tier without add-ons, which makes it the cheapest entry point into multi-engine monitoring.
+Its $29 Lite plan is the cheapest entry point into multi-engine monitoring in this guide, undercutting even Loudmink's Starter, and it covers one more base engine than Peec AI's Starter.

 Otterly is monitoring-only, like Peec AI, so it does not write content or track visibility after you publish elsewhere.
-The Lite plan covers 15 prompts; the Standard plan ($189/month) raises that to 100.
+The Lite plan covers 15 prompts; the Standard plan ($189/month) raises that to 100, and Premium tops out at $489/month.
 For a team that already produces content and just needs broad, affordable coverage, Otterly is the most accessible option in the category.
 See the full Otterly alternatives breakdown if it is on your shortlist.

-Like Peec AI, AIclicks is monitoring-only with no content generation.
-Its edge is breadth: prompt-level tracking, competitor benchmarking, and historical trends across many languages.
-What to do: if you operate in multiple markets and Peec AI's per-model coverage feels narrow for the price, AIclicks gives you wider coverage for less.
+Its edge is breadth: prompt-level tracking, competitor benchmarking, and multi-language trends.
+What to do: if you operate in multiple markets and Peec AI's per-model coverage feels narrow for the price, AIclicks gives you wider language coverage for less, plus rough draft content to start from.

-If your team already pays for Semrush, the AIO add-on at $99/month layers AI search monitoring onto your existing SEO dashboard without a second platform.
-The advantage is consolidation: keyword tracking, rankings, and AI visibility in one place, backed by Semrush's dataset of 239M+ prompts for prioritizing which queries to target.
+Semrush's AI monitoring, now called the AI Visibility Toolkit (formerly AIO), runs standalone at roughly $99/user/month or comes bundled inside Semrush One.
+It layers AI search monitoring across around 6 engines onto your existing SEO dashboard without a second platform.
+The advantage is consolidation: keyword tracking, rankings, and AI visibility in one place, backed by Semrush's large prompt dataset for prioritizing which queries to target.

-The limitation is that AIO is purely a monitoring layer and only makes economic sense if you are already a Semrush customer.
-As a standalone monitoring spend it is comparable to Peec AI's Starter, but bolted onto a subscription you already pay for, it avoids adding a separate vendor.
+The limitation is that it is purely a monitoring layer and mostly makes economic sense if you are already a Semrush customer.
+As a standalone spend it is comparable to Peec AI's Starter, but bolted onto a subscription you already pay for, it avoids adding a separate vendor.

 Peec AI's base plan caps you at 3 of 7 engines.
-Two platforms offer broader coverage, and one adds a layer Peec AI does not have: predicting where you can win before you write.
+Two platforms offer broader coverage, and one of them layers on a citation-probability model Peec AI does not have.

-AthenaHQ is monitoring and research intelligence, not content execution, so it does not write articles or post to Reddit.
-For teams that want the widest engine coverage plus a way to prioritize content bets, AthenaHQ's combination is hard to match at this price.
+The tradeoffs: AthenaHQ publishes to Shopify but does not post to Reddit or YouTube, and full ACE is gated to Enterprise.
+For teams that want wide engine coverage plus a way to prioritize content bets, its combination is hard to match at this price.
 The deeper comparison is in our AthenaHQ alternatives guide.

 Profound ($99-399/Month Self-Serve)

-Profound is the most established monitoring platform in the category, backed by a $35 million Sequoia investment.
-Its Starter plan ($99/month) covers ChatGPT with 50 prompts, and its Growth plan ($399/month) adds Perplexity and Google AI Overviews plus 3 articles per month.
-Enterprise (custom, commonly mid four figures monthly) unlocks 10+ engines and full analytics.
+Profound is the most established platform in the category, backed by a $96 million Series C in February 2026 (led by Lightspeed, Sequoia participating) at a roughly $1 billion valuation, with about $155 million raised and 700+ enterprises on board.
+Its Starter plan ($99/month) covers ChatGPT with 50 prompts, and its Growth plan ($399/month) adds Perplexity and Google AI Overviews.
+Enterprise (custom, commonly $2,000-5,000+/month) unlocks 10+ engines including Claude and Grok.
+Profound is no longer monitoring-only: its Agents feature (templated builders for content refresh, AEO FAQs, competitive research, and net-new pieces) generates and publishes to WordPress, Sanity, and Contentful, and 500+ customers use it daily.

 Comparison Table